enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Now we will use zustand for global state management.

-- Go to the terminal and make sure you are in the frontend folder and paste the following code and hit enter
+- Run the following command in the terminal to install Zustand:

 ```javascript
 npm install zustand